CrayLabs/SmartRedis/doc/data_structures.rst

 ``Client.run_model_multigpu()`` function.
-This method parallels ``Client.run_model()`` except that it requires three additional parameters: the first GPU to use for execution, the number of GPUs to use for execution, and and index for the currently executing image.
-The model execution is then dispatched to the copy of the model on the GPU corresponding to ``first_gpu`` plus the image index modulo ``num_gpus``.
-The image index may be an MPI rank, or a thread ID, or any other indexing scheme.
+This method parallels ``Client.run_model()`` except that it requires three additional parameters: the first GPU to use for execution, the number of GPUs to use for execution, and an offset for the currently executing thread or image.
+The model execution is then dispatched to the copy of the script on the GPU corresponding to ``first_gpu`` plus the offset modulo ``num_gpus``.
+The image offset may be an MPI rank, or a thread ID, or any other indexing scheme.

 .. note::